aleyna34131/privacyidea/doc/policies/user.rst

 :ref:`policy_decorators`.

-.. note:: If no user policy is defined, the user has all actions available to him, to manage his tokens.
+.. note:: If no user policy is defined, the user has all actions available to them to manage their tokens.

 The following actions are available in the scope *user*: